kriberg/salt-armada/README.md

 https://github.com/kriberg/salt-armada/blob/master/pillar.example

 The filenames are commented out at the top.
 Copy/paste the data into them, but make sure you keep the indentation.
-In armada.sls, change debug to 'False' and set your server_name to either your IP address or a resolvable hostname.
+In armada.sls, set your server_name to either your IP address or a resolvable hostname.
 It will be used as the server_name parameter to nginx.

 In stationspinner.sls, for allowed_hosts, add the same value as you used for
 server_name: